Savoir-faire

 02

-Thanks to her expertise in textile design, Lucie Leroux prints each motif by hand with water-based inks using the screen-printing process.
+Thanks to my expertise in textile design, I print each pattern by hand using water-based inks and the screen printing process.

 First drawn in two dimensions, the pattern then becomes a three-dimensional graphic element once the final shape is folded.